rekha-balan/azure-docs-test2-pr.nl-NL/articles/cdn/cdn-cors.md

 ### <a name="azure-cdn-premium-from-verizon"></a>Azure CDN Premium from Verizon
 The best way to enable this is to use **Azure CDN Premium from Verizon**, which exposes some advanced functionality.

 You'll need to [create a rule](cdn-rules-engine.md) to check the **Origin** header on the request.
 If it's a valid origin, your rule will set the **Access-Control-Allow-Origin** header with the origin provided in the request.
-If the origin specified in the **Origin** header is not allowed, your rule should omit the **Access-Control-Allow-Origin** header which will cause the browser to reject the request.
+If the origin specified in the **Origin** header is not allowed, your rule should omit the **Access-Control-Allow-Origin** header, which will cause the browser to reject the request.

 There are two ways to do this with the rules engine.
-In both cases, the **Access-Control-Allow-Origin** header from the file's origin server is completely ignored, the CDN's rules engine completely manages the allowed CORS origins.
+In both cases, the **Access-Control-Allow-Origin** header from the file's origin server is ignored and the CDN's rules engine completely manages the allowed CORS origins.

 #### <a name="one-regular-expression-with-all-valid-origins"></a>One regular expression with all valid origins
 In this case, you'll create a regular expression that includes all of the origins you want to allow: